 When running programs on Levante, various settings might be needed to achieve satisfying performance, or, in some cases, even to allow a program to run.
 This section describes some environment settings which are most often needed to be set in Slurm batch scripts.

-Since tuning options are specific to an MPI library and application, the recommendation for MPI runtime setting below are just a starting point for each version.
+Since tuning options are specific to an MPI library and an application, the following recommendations for MPI runtime settings are only a starting point for each version.

 ompi_info tool can be used to get detailed information about OpenMPI